brown-ccv/task-resting-state/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm build`

+Creates a production build of the app (renderer).
+This must be done before running `package:platform` or the psiturk build instructions.

+### `npm run build:win:<setting>`

+Creates production builds for Windows for a particular setting (`home` or `clinic`).
-### `npm run build:platform`
+### `npm run package:platform`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles creates electron packages for the given platform.
+It then creates an installer for that platform.
+The output can be found in `/dist`
-platform: windows, mac, linux.
+platforms: windows, mac, linux.

-#### Prerequisites:windows

-If not running this command on a windows machine, must have `mono` and `wine` installed.

-#### To build all:

-### `npm run build`

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 #### Prerequisites